LordZeuss/auto-authelia/README.md

 * Adding reverse proxy installation and assisted or fully automated configuration for multiple reverse proxy solutions.
 Caddy.
 NGINX, Traefik, etc.
 * Adding the ability to setup the email portion in authelia config
 * Embedded video on how the to run the scripts, and using them with NPM.
 For demo purposes as well as a short how-to.

+UPDATE 3/25: I would like to have a video demo/guide as well as NPM out by next week.
 ---

 ## Table of Contents